chridgn/chridgn-dot-dev/content/lineage-map.md

 **How it works**

-Reads dbt's compiled `manifest.json` — no live warehouse connection needed — parses the SQL with [sqlglot](https://github.com/tobymao/sqlglot) to extract column-level dependencies, and builds a traversable graph you can explore in the terminal or a web UI.
+Reads dbt's compiled `manifest.json`; no live warehouse connection needed; parses the SQL with [sqlglot](https://github.com/tobymao/sqlglot) to extract column-level dependencies, and builds a traversable graph you can explore in the terminal or a web UI.
 No live warehouse connection, no catalog setup.

 ```
 $ lineagemap trace --column revenue